Boston Tuition-Free Community College (TFCC)

 Students that are eligible for federal student aid, must complete and submit a Free Application for Federal Student Aid or FAFSA.
 If you are eligible to receive a federal Pell Grant as determined from submission of the FAFSA, that will be applied toward your tuition and then the TFCC program will pay the remaining balance.
 If you are not eligible for federal student aid because of your citizenship status, you are not required to fill out a FAFSA and the TFCC program will pay the entire balance of your tuition and fees.

 The program covers free tuition and fees for up to three years, including summer semesters.

 Once you start receiving TFCC funds, you should aim to take classes every fall and spring semester.
 If you take a semester off, you can still remain enrolled in TFCC.
 But remember: You still only get up to 3 years of funding.
 If you take a semester off, you cannot get that semester of missed funding back.
 While it is not a requirement for TFCC, you should also try to take at least 10 college credits each semester.
 This will increase your chances of earning your associate degree within three years.
 Your academic advisor can help you stay on track.

 Once enrolled in TFCC, you do not need to re-apply in following years.
 Complete your FAFSA each year to continue receiving the Pell grant (if eligible).

 Yes!
-If you are a Boston resident, tuition and fees are free for associate degree programs.
+If you are a Boston resident, tuition and fees are free for associate degree and select certificate programs.
 Funds are first come first serve so apply early.

 Yes!
 The program will pay off debt of up to $2,500 for students with an outstanding balance if it prevents them from re-enrolling.
-Students must re-enroll in an associate degree.
+Students must re-enroll in an associate degree or select certificate program.